nixworks/public/news/2005/02/1/README.md

 ##### Indonesia
 ### [ Indonesian cleric Abu Bakar Ba'asyir denies any involvement in the 2002 Bali bombings and the Marriott Hotel attack, saying that the bombings were wrong.
 He also denies being a member of Jemaah Islamiah. ](/news/2005/02/1/indonesian-cleric-abu-bakar-ba-asyir-denies-any-involvement-in-the-2002-bali-bombings-and-the-marriott-hotel-attack-saying-that-the-bombin.md)
-_Context: Jemaah Islamiah, Abu Bakar Ba'asyir, Marriott Hotel, Indonesia, 2002 Bali bombings_
+_Context: Marriott Hotel, Abu Bakar Ba'asyir, Jemaah Islamiah, 2002 Bali bombings, Indonesia_

 ##### detention camps
 ### [ A man who had been detained since December 2001 in the UK without a trial, or a charge, on suspicion of being involved in terrorism has been released without conditions, his lawyer states. ](/news/2005/02/1/a-man-who-had-been-detained-since-december-2001-in-the-uk-without-a-trial-or-a-charge-on-suspicion-of-being-involved-in-terrorism-has-bee.md)
-_Context: detention camps, terrorism, lawyer_
+_Context: detention camps, lawyer, terrorism_

 ##### United Nations
 ### [ A United Nations report makes accusations of killings, torture and rape of civilians in Sudan's Darfur area, and calls for those accused of carrying out war crimes to be put on trial.
 The report stops short of calling the events a genocide. ](/news/2005/02/1/a-united-nations-report-makes-accusations-of-killings-torture-and-rape-of-civilians-in-sudan-s-darfur-area-and-calls-for-those-accused-of.md)
-_Context: genocide, torture, Darfur, Sudan, war crimes, United Nations_
+_Context: torture, United Nations, war crimes, Sudan, genocide, Darfur_

 ##### Gori
 ### [ At least three people are known to have died following a bomb blast in Gori, northern Georgia. ](/news/2005/02/1/at-least-three-people-are-known-to-have-died-following-a-bomb-blast-in-gori-northern-georgia.md)
-_Context:  Georgian, Gori_
+_Context: Gori,  Georgian_

 ##### Gyanendra of Nepal
 ### [ King Gyanendra of Nepal sacks the government of Sher Bahadur Deuba and takes direct power for himself. ](/news/2005/02/1/king-gyanendra-of-nepal-sacks-the-government-of-sher-bahadur-deuba-and-takes-direct-power-for-himself.md)